Elizabeth Niehaus

 CV: Download

-Dr. Niehaus's research focuses how we can create and improve educational environments to facilitate learning and development in higher education, with a particular emphasis on international higher education.
-Her current research focuses on faculty-led short-term study abroad programs, student engagement in tertiary education in Trinidad and Tobago, and the intersections of free speech and campus climate.
-Prior research projects have examined student learning and development in the context of alternative break programs and how graduate programs and early career work environments facilitate the development of research self-efficacy in scholars in the field of higher education and student affairs.
+Dr. Niehaus's research focuses how we can create and improve educational environments to facilitate learning and development in higher education, with a particular emphasis on issues of free speech and academic freedom.
+Her current research focuses on how students navigate discussing controversial issues in class discussions and how higher education institutions can create the conditions necessary for the practice of academic freedom.
+Prior research projects have focused on faculty-led short-term study abroad programs, student engagement in tertiary education in Trinidad and Tobago, student learning and development in the context of alternative break programs, and how graduate programs and early career work environments facilitate the development of research self-efficacy in scholars in the field of higher education and student affairs.

 Education